Updated: Jun 13, 2022

-I believe that most Executive Directors would agree that good counsel is prudent and welcome in order to make bold decisions in which will move their respective association’s mission forward.
+I believe that most executive directors for nonprofits would agree that good counsel is prudent and welcome in order to make bold decisions in which will move their respective association’s mission forward.
 However, perhaps the most impactful item to weigh is where, when, and how much counsel one receives or requires in order to make a decision.

 Making the Decision to Buy Software